NickGlenn/Frontend-Config/README.md

 });
 ```

-## Configuration Options
+## Base Configuration

 This config function provided by this library will generate a full Rollup build configuration for you.
 The only required fields are `input` and `output`.
+All [Rollup options](https://rollupjs.org/guide/en/#big-list-of-options) are available to you, with exception of [plugins](#plugins) which are handled differently.

 ### input